mookiedog/ptwd/README.md

 # Goal

-The goal of this repo is to show you how to create a basic debuggable "hello, world" C/C++ project for Raspberry Pi Pico boards (Pico or Pico2, regular or wireless versions).
+The goal of this repo is to show you how get your PC set up to create a basic debuggable "hello, world" C/C++ project for Raspberry Pi Pico boards (Pico or Pico2, regular or wireless versions).

+The project itself is pretty minimal, although it does demonstrate how to use FreeRTOS.
+The project will blink an LED in one task, read a temperature sensor in another task, and use the RTT mechanism to send a debug IO stream from the board being debugged to the debugger window on the development machine.

 Visual Studio Code will be the IDE for the development environment.
 The development environment is linux-centric, but can easily run on a Windows machine by using Windows Subsystem for Linux (WSL2).